puppetlabs/puppet-docs/source/puppet/5.3/modules_publishing.markdown

 {:.concept}
 ## Naming your module

-Your module has two names: a short name, like "mysql" and a long name that includes your Forge username, like "puppetlabs-mysql".
+Your module has two names: a short name, like "mysql", and a long name that includes your Forge username, like "puppetlabs-mysql".

-The Puppet Forge requires the module long name.
+To upload to the Forge, you must use the module long name.
 This name is composed of your Forge username and the short name of your module.
-For example, the user named "puppetlabs" maintains a "mysql" module, which is known to the Forge as "puppetlabs-mysql". **Be sure to use this long name in your module's metadata.json file.** This helps disambiguate modules that might have common short names, such as "mysql" or "apache."
+For example, the user named "puppetlabs" maintains a "mysql" module, which is known to the Forge as "puppetlabs-mysql".
+Use this long name in your module's `metadata.json` file.
+This helps disambiguate modules that might have common short names, such as "mysql" or "apache."

-However, your module directory on disk **must** use the short name, without the username prefix.
-(Module directory names cannot contain dashes or periods; only letters, numbers, and underscores).
+However, your module directory on disk must use the short name, without the username prefix.
+Module directory names cannot contain dashes or periods; only letters, numbers, and underscores.
 As long as you have the correct long name in your `metadata.json` file, the `puppet module build` command uses the correct names in the correct places.

 > **Note**: Although the Puppet Forge expects to receive modules named `username-module`, its web interface presents them as `username/module`.
 Always use the `username-module` style in your metadata files and when issuing commands.